 - Peregrine Derrick - Beater

-The team’s special move is the Zeeburger Slither.
+The team's special move is the Zeeburger Slither.
 It is very brutal.
-All the players, except Malfoy and Bletchley, knock the opponent passing and special move Chasers out of the way with the tackle and shoot Chaser screaming.
+All the players, except Malfoy and Bletchley, knock the opponent Passing and Special Move Chasers out of the way and leave the Tackle and Shoot Chaser screaming.
 Next, they use cobbing on the Keeper with no penalty.
-Montague scores and Pucey kicks it to Flint, who scores it again, totaling 20 points and slightly reducing the opponent’s Snitch Bar.
+Montague scores and Pucey kicks it to Flint, who scores it again, totaling 20 points and slightly reducing the opponent's Snitch Bar.

 - Johnny Nuhaka - Keeper